normanwongcl/normanwongcl.com/data/snippets/firestore-trigger.md

 Let's said that you have a few users, who had booked "ABC Training" on your website.
 "ABC Training" data came from a product document in the "products" collection, and the new booking data is stored in a collection called "bookingHistory".

-Your admin recently decided to update "ABC Training" course starting and ending dates.
+Your admin recently decided to update "ABC Training" course's starting date and ending date.

 Now, your "ABC Training" product in your products document have the **new data** entered by the admin.